torvalds/linux/Documentation/trace/mmiotrace.rst

 Then start again from the top.

-If you are doing a trace for a driver project, e.g. Nouveau, you should also do the following before sending your results::
+If you are doing a trace for a driver project, e.g. Analuveau, you should also do the following before sending your results::

 	$ lspci -vvv > lspci.txt